plone/jenkins.plone.org/docs/source/setup.rst

 Fetch Ansible Galaxy Dependencies as Git Submodules::

-  $ git submodule init
-  $ git submodule update
+  $ git submodule update --init

 Change inventory.txt and make sure that you can connect to the machines listed there.